MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 - `i32` (int32_t)
 - `f32` (float)

 There are also `resource` and `entity`, which are just strings that grug will check for existence.
 So if a mod passes `"sprites/m60.png"` to a function that expects a `resource`, grug will check that the PNG exists.
+The same goes for the `entity` `"ww2:m1_garand"`, which states that there is a `ww2` mod that has an `m1_garand` entity.

 You might now think "But what if a mod needs a more complex data type, like a struct, or a dynamic array"?
 The simple answer is that it is the game developer's responsibility to add functions for this.